Connect with us

 “It all happened before he was governor,” Reeves’ ad said of the welfare scandal.
 “Tate Reeves has supported the prosecution to find the truth.
 And Democrat Brandon Presley, he doesn’t care about the truth.”

-Several people have pleaded guilty to federal and crimes connected to the welfare money scandal, mostly stemming from how millions of federal funds disbursed by the Mississippi Department of Human Services were mishandled.
+Several people have pleaded guilty to federal and state crimes connected to the welfare money scandal, mostly stemming from how millions of federal funds disbursed by the Mississippi Department of Human Services were mishandled.

 Investigators and prosecutors have not alleged Reeves committed a crime related to the welfare scandal, nor have they indicated they’re investigating him in connection to the scheme that has so far led to several people pleading guilty to federal and state crimes.

-But text messages previously obtained by Mississippi Today indicate Reeves inspired the state’s welfare agency in 2019 to indirectly pay Paul Lacoste, a trainer, on a contract he received from a nonprofit in 2018 to provide a statewide boot camp program.
+But text messages previously obtained by Mississippi Today indicate Reeves inspired the state’s welfare agency in 2019 to indirectly pay Paul Lacoste, a fitness trainer, on a contract he received from a nonprofit in 2018 to provide a statewide boot camp program.

 Lacoste told John Davis, the former MDHS director who has pleaded guilty to state and federal crimes, that Reeves had selected a date and location for a 2019 meeting about appropriating funds for Lacoste’s exercise program.